zkoss/zkdoc/zk_dev_ref/mvc/tree_renderer.md

-When a tree (<javadoc>org.zkoss.zul.Tree</javadoc>) is assigned with a model, a default renderer is assigned too[^1].
-The default renderer will assume that each tree item has only one column, and it converts the data into a string directly[^2].
+When a tree (<javadoc>org.zkoss.zul.Tree</javadoc>) is assigned with a model, a default renderer is assigned too.
+The default renderer will assume that each tree item has only one column, and it converts the data into a string directly.
 If you want to display multiple columns or retrieve a particular field of the data, you have to implement
 <javadoc type="interface">org.zkoss.zul.TreeitemRenderer</javadoc> to
 handle the rendering.

+The hierarchical structure is:

+`Treeitem` > `Treerow` > `Treecell`

+ZK passes a `Treeitem`, you need to create `Treerow` and `Treecell` upon your data and requirements.

-For example,
+For example:

 ``` java
 public class HostTreeRenderer implements TreeitemRenderer {